rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 Despite being a superset of JavaScript, TS stands out among mainstream languages as one that supports some interesting types.
 There is a tiny but important feedback loop: the more we play with types the more they will end up being used.
-So, to be perfectly honest, the goal of these notes is to simply play with interesting types in TS.
+So, to be perfectly honest, the goal of these notes is to simply play with some interesting types and see how the compiler reacts.

-IMO, _the highest level of expertise is understanding the limitations_.
-By narrowing (a type pun) this statement to types, one may conclude:
-_To master a programming language is to learn the limitations of that language typing._
-You may disagree with me about the crucial importance of types, but you may still agree that understanding TS compiler limitations is useful.
+IMO, to master something is to understand its limitations.
-So, to be brutally honest, these notes are about to exploring and handling the limitations of TS type checker.
+So, to be brutally honest, the goal of these notes is to explore and handle the TS compiler limitations.

+These notes will focus on the experience of using types.
+Not so much on explaining the types themselves.

 **Target audience and prerequisites.**
-I expect that the reader is interested in types and either uses or considers using TypeScript.
+I assume that the reader is interested in types and either uses or considers using TypeScript.
 Types tend to be related to FP.
 There will not be much FP in these notes.
 However, I will use some basic functional programming concepts, like currying, without explaining them.
+TypeScript is a superset of JavaScript with type syntax very similar to any other C-like language.
+These notes will probably be hard to read without some experience with JavaScript or ability to read C-like types.

 **About the author.**